 One of the best ways to ensure that you receive your refund check quickly is by electing to e-file with direct deposit.
 According to the IRS it’s “the fastest way to get your tax refund check.”
 Filing with direct deposit is convenient and easy.
-Here’s a quick step-by-step guide to getting your tax refund direct deposited to your Chime Spending Account:
+Here’s a quick step-by-step guide to getting your tax refund direct deposited to your Chime Checking Account:

 First things first.
 Get your bank account information:

 - Open the Chime app on your phone or login to your Chime Account on the web.